ctn-waterloo/website/ctn_waterloo/content/meetings/lab-meetings-2013.md

 - Sept 20: Roundtable
 - Sept 27: Terry on adaptive nonlinear control
 - Oct 4: Travis on operational space control and building a robot
+- Oct 11: No meeting (Thanksgiving)
+- Oct 18: Dan tutorial on Spinnaker and Nengo
+- Oct 25: Roundtable
+- Nov 1: